A family break to visit the Newport Mansions

 1) For crowd control, don’t go from Memorial Day through September

 Look, it is one of the most beautiful spots in New England in the summer, so I see why you are tempted.
 But with kids, go another time.
 Outside of the fact that the summer brings its highest hotel rates, Newport packs real crowds during its high season.
-The music, food, wine festival seasons mean crowds are everywhere, as well as lines at everything from attractions to restaurants.
+The music, food, wine festival seasons bring crowds everywhere, as well as lines at everything from attractions to restaurants.

-We have enjoyed Newport for the Christmas holidays, Easter, but May is now our solid favorite.
+We have enjoyed Newport for the Christmas holidays and Easter, but May is now our solid favorite.
 The weather can vary from cold and cloudy to sunny, but everything was stunning regardless.
 Crowds were quiet at the hottest restaurants, and room rates were still at the shoulder seasons.
 We easily found street parking everywhere we went and had no waits at the most popular restaurants.
 October is probably wonderful, too.

 2) Forget the indoor pool

 So many families always search for an indoor pool at their hotels, but unless you are traveling to Newport in icy weather, there are many better options for your kids to get some energy out.
 There is, of course, the Cliff Walk, that passes many estates along the waterfront trail.